Collecting thoughts with the magic of water

 Italian version

 Interpretative difficulties arise at this point.
-Reading the text, it seems that one has to “magnetise” the water with some vital energy or the like; but this is not the case because water is magnetic by nature.
-The modus operandi is partly analogous to that already developed for conscious breathing and conscious eating: it involves impregnating the substances of the chosen ideation through the help of the ākāśa, which permeates all the Elements.
-The difference here is that we use the natural magnetism of water to impress our ideas on the element more effectively.
+When reading the text, it may seem necessary to “magnetise” the water with some form of vital energy, but this is inaccurate, as water is inherently magnetic.
+The method employed here is somewhat similar to the practices of conscious breathing and conscious eating; it involves infusing the substances of a chosen idea with the help of the ākāśa, which permeates all the elements.
+The key difference in this case is that we utilise the natural magnetism of water to imprint our ideas onto this element more effectively.

 Bardon suggests some methods of practice, some of which should be adopted as a routine:

-• When we wash our hands with soap, we strongly project the thought that the act removes physical dirt and, above all, the negativity of the soul, discontent, depression, dissatisfaction, physical and psychological discomfort; everything is washed away by water.
-As the liquid flows, we think that all of this flows out with the water.
-In the absence of a sink, we can use a basin, taking care to throw away the water immediately to prevent others from coming into contact with it.
-The same procedure can be done with the morning cold shower exercise, and in this case, it is even more effective.
+• When we wash our hands with soap, we firmly believe that the act not only removes physical dirt but also cleanses the negativity of our soul, including discontent, depression, dissatisfaction, and both physical and psychological discomfort.
+As the water flows, we visualise all these negative emotions washing away.
+If a sink is unavailable, we can use a basin, ensuring we dispose of the water immediately to prevent anyone else from coming into contact with it.
+This same cleansing procedure can be applied during the morning cold shower exercise, which can be even more effective in this regard.

-• Alternatively, we can dip our hands into cold water, focusing on the idea that the magnetism of water pulls out negativity and weaknesses.
-Again, we need to throw the water away immediately.
+• Alternatively, we can immerse our hands in cold water, focusing on the idea that water’s magnetism draws out negativity and weaknesses.
+Again, we should dispose of the water immediately.

-• We can also reverse the exercise: we project an idea or a desire into the water contained in a basin, where we then immerse our hands, and we remain firmly convinced that in this way, the energy of desire passes from the water to the body; this way of working is the one that comes closest to the conscious breathing and conscious eating mentioned above.
-Those who have time can combine the two methods: first, we wash away the impurities, throw the water, impregnate other water with our desire, and soak our hands in it.
+• We can also reverse the exercise by projecting an idea or desire into the water contained in a basin.
+After doing this, we immerse our hands in the water, firmly believing that the energy of our desire transfers from the water to our bodies.
+This approach is closely aligned with the practices of conscious breathing and conscious eating mentioned earlier.
+Those with more time can combine the two methods: wash away any impurities and discard the water, then infuse new water with our desire and soak our hands in it.

-• Another exercise with “aesthetic” modalities consists in immersing the face in the water for a few seconds seven times, impregnating it in advance with the desire that the skin of the face will become more toned and elastic.
+• Another exercise with “aesthetic” modalities consists of immersing the face in the water for a few seconds, seven times, impregnating it in advance with the desire that the skin of the face will become more toned and elastic.
 Bardon suggests adding borax (sodium tetraborate) to the water.
-This indication should be considered with caution; despite having different fields of application (soaps, disinfectants, insecticides), the EC regulations classify boron derivatives as harmful to fertility and irritating to the eyes.
-When converted to boric acid and diluted with water, tetraborate takes the name of boric water, used as an antiseptic, antifungal and for the treatment of red eyes.
+This indication should be considered cautiously; despite having different fields of application (soaps, disinfectants, insecticides), the EC regulations classify boron derivatives as harmful to fertility and irritating to the eyes.
+When converted to boric acid and diluted with water, tetraborate takes the name of boric water and is used as an antiseptic, antifungal, and for treating red eyes.

-• The last exercise is about eyewash.
-Bardon describes a so to speak “archaic” method, made of boiled water the day before and then used the next day in a basin to wash the eyes, possibly adding the decoction of Euphrasia Officinalis (an ocular antiseptic with decongestant properties).
-Today on the market, there are sterile liquids with herbal extracts (including Euphrasia) for eyewash; we will then describe the method based on this backing.
-Fill the eyewash cup with the liquid, impregnating it with the chosen idea.
-Place it on the eye socket, turn the head back and open the eye, rotating it for a few seconds.
-Lower your head, remove the eyewash cup, and repeat the procedure six more times.
-Then switch to the other eye, following the same process.
-Bardon advises advanced students to use the exercise to increase clairvoyance skills (discussed in step VII).
+• The final exercise focuses on eyewash.
+Bardon describes an “archaic” method that involves boiling water prepared the day before, which is then used the next day in a basin to wash the eyes.
+He also mentions the addition of a decoction of Euphrasia Officinalis (Eyebright), an ocular antiseptic known for its decongestant properties.
+Today, sterile eyewash liquids containing herbal extracts, including Eyebright, are available.
+We will outline the procedure based on this modern option.
+To begin, fill an eyewash cup with the liquid and allow it to absorb the intention you wish to set.
+Position the cup against the eye socket, tilt your head back, and open your eye while gently rotating it for a few seconds.
+After that, lower your head, remove the eyewash cup, and repeat the process six more times.
+Then, switch to the other eye and follow the same steps.
+Bardon suggests that advanced students use this exercise to enhance their clairvoyance skills, discussed in Step Seven.

-This section ends the work of Step I.
+This section wraps up the work of Step One.